Back to home

 Key Points

 Estadística attributes the heavy vehicle increases to a methodology change implemented in May 2025.
-One report notes that fewer private cars alongside more buses could point to a rise in budget tourism.
+One report posits that fewer private cars and more buses could indicate a rise in budget tourism.

 Share the article via